yuliswe/react-native-modalize/docs/PROPS.md

 ## Renderers

 Modalize is shipped by default with four different renderers.
 The default one is a ScrollView and you just have to pass your content without specifying it directly.
 If you want to use a FlatList or a SectionList, then you don't have to pass the `children` props, but the `data`/`renderItem` that you can normally find with both of them.
-You also have the possibility to pass your `customRenderer` with this props.
+You also have the possibility to pass your `renderChildren` function with this props.

 ### `children`